AhmedHesham303/Softigita-Evaluation-Task/Evaluation/README.md

 Why Intersection Observer?

-I didnt rely on ai to choose intersection observer but instaed i tried to build my own opinion so i read the docs of the intersection observer and why its bettere than evnt handler scrolling the better points where thst : complex caluclatuins may cause multiple network calls from the callback
+I didn’t rely on AI to choose the Intersection Observer.
+Instead, I tried to build my own opinion by reading the official documentation and understanding why it is better than scroll event handlers.
+The main issues with scroll event handling were:

+Complex calculations

+Possibility of triggering multiple network calls from the callback

 🧩 Component API Design Decisions